ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 {::boilerplate bcp14-tagged}

 This document contains non-normative examples of partial and complete HTTP messages, JSON structures, URIs, query components, keys, and other elements.
 Whenever possible, the document uses URI as a generic term, since it aligns with {{!RFC3986}} recommendations and matches better with the intent that the identifier may be reachable through various/generic means (compared to URLs).
 Some examples use a single trailing backslash `\` to indicate line wrapping for long values, as per {{RFC8792}}.
 The `\` character and leading spaces on wrapped lines are not part of the value.

+This document uses the term "mutual TLS" as defined by {{RFC8705}}.
+The shortened form "MTLS" is used to mean the same thing.

 ## Roles